-Note: The command is allowed only when the modem is powered off with the +CFUN=0 command or deactivated with the +CFUN=4 command.
+Note: The command is allowed only when the modem is set to minimum functionality mode with the +CFUN=0 command or deactivated with the +CFUN=4 command.

 The set command is used to select the UICC slot to be used by the modem.